aklinker1/zero-factory/README.md

 // }
 ```

 Note that `with` returns a factory function, which needs to be called to generate the final object.
-This allows you to chain other utilities like `.many` or `.trait`:
+This allows you to chain other utilities like `.many` and/or traits:

 ```ts
 postFactory.with({ user }).noEmails.many(3);